Board and Patrons

 Celia Imrie Edna Longley Michael Longley Christopher Reid

 Stephen Boyce, Chair, worked for Southern Arts, the Community Fund and the Heritage Lottery Fund (HLF) before becoming a freelance arts and heritage consultant.
-He has extensive experience as trustee of cultural bodies and sits on the National Lottery Heritage Fund committee for London & So.
+He has extensive experience as trustee of cultural bodies and sits on the National Lottery Heritage Fund committee for London & South.
 A prize-winning poet, he is the author of three full-length collections – Desire Lines (Arrowhead 2010), The Sisyphus Dog (Worple 2014), The Blue Tree (Indigo Dreams 2019).
 A resident of Winchester for over 30 years, Stephen now lives in Dorset.

 Dr Will May is an Associate Professor in English at the University of Southampton.
 He set up the F.T.
 Prince Memorial Lecture, an annual lecture which celebrates the work of the poet F.T.
 Prince, and recently edited the collected poems of Stevie Smith for Faber.
 He is currently researching the history of mentoring in British poetry.